libeau0911/Openstack/OpenStack.md

         Below is the service layout of provider networks.
         ![Provider Network Service Layout](/Provider_Network.png)
+        The architecture of an OpenStack project requires at least two nodes to launch an instance.
+As seen in the image, the controller node runs the Identity service, Image service, Placement service, management portions of Compute, management portion of Networking, various Networking agents, and the Dashboard.
+It also includes supporting services such as database, message queue, and NTP.

         There are two networking options; provider network and self-service network.
 Provider networks lack support for self-service (private) networks, layer-3 (routing) services, and advanced services such as LBaaS [^1] and FWaaS [^2].
 For future developments, it is necessary to use provider networks.
 Further explanations are in ['Neutron'](#Neutron) under ['OpenStack Services Types and Brief Definition'](#2-OpenStack-Services-Types-and-Brief-Definition).

 [//]: # (Successfuly uploaded image)